GLOBAL MARKETS-Global stocks dip on U.S. tax doubts

 “When the market is down a bit people tend to extrapolate.
 But I think it’s simply a bit of profit taking and digesting from a very strong September and October.”

-On Wall Street, futures for the S&P 500 fell 0.4 percent, while Dow futures were down 0.2 percent, with the indexes set to extend Thursday’s losses.
+On Wall Street, the S&P 500 lost 0.4 percent while the Nasdaq Composite dropped 0.6 percent on Thursday.

 The hiatus over tax reforms weighed on the dollar on Thursday.
 It recovered some ground on Friday to trade 0.2 percent higher at 94.587 but was still set for its biggest weekly drop in four weeks.